jr-cologne/login-script/README.md

 npm install
 ```

+### Manual Installation

+The second option to install all dependencies is just doing it manually.

+For this, download all dependencies from their repositories linked above and organize them into some kind of "vendor" folder.

+Then, open up the file `app/init.php` and replace the line regarding the Composer autoloader with the various includes for all dependencies.

 ## Getting Started

 Before following this short Getting Started Guide, please ensure that you have successfully installed everything outlined in the above Installation Guide.